Our Folsom league meets bi-weekly on Thursdays in the surrounding area, with a cap of 30 players.

-With the help of local individuals who are willing to share their machines with other pinball enthusiasts, regular meetings are currently being held on Tuesdays and Thursdays.
+With the help of local individuals who are willing to share their machines with other pinball enthusiasts, regular meetings are currently being held on Thursdays.

 The league is IFPA-sanctioned and WPPR points are awarded to all participants who participate in at least 50% of the league meetings.
 There are 6 meetings per season and 4 seasons per year for each league section.

 If you are interested in participating in a league, in hosting a meeting, or in starting a section, please .